La Sa Ra: Professional career

 La Sa Ra worked for three years as a typist in Vauhini Pictures, which then produced a series of landmark Telugu films like Vande Mataram, Sumangali, and Devata.
-It was then K. Ramnoth, another South Indian film director, told La Sa Ra not to waste his gift indicating that his hoping for a career in films would not be salutary.
+It was then K. Ramnoth, another South Indian film4 director, told La Sa Ra not to waste his gift indicating that his hoping for a career in films would not be salutary.
 He ultimately became a banker but he continued with his writing.

 Awards and recognition

 He won the Sahitya Akademi Award in 1989 for Chintha nathi, a collection of autobiographical essays.